 But then suddenly there was a huge difference.
 My clothes were looser, my performance better.
 I was running distances that seemed impossible at the beginning.
 At this point I really began to enjoy it.
 The interval training was no longer torture.
 I started to feel really good about myself and confident with my appearance.
 And others noticed too.
 I was at the point of no return.
 And enjoying every second.

 I ran in all weathers.
 Giving up was not even an option.
 And from week 8 the changes were incredible.
 That was by far the best motivation!
 Believe me when I say that the hard work pays off!
 After three months with Freeletics Running I can safely say that it works.
 No, it’s not easy, but nothing will come to you by chance.
 Yes, it does push you to your limits – and beyond.
-But I have realized that nothing worth having comes without hard work.
+But I have realised that nothing worth having comes without hard work.
 I’ve now lost nine kilos and dropped 2 dress sizes.
 My new fit and healthy body is a reflection of my quality of life.
 And I worked my ass off to get it back.

 These three months not only changed my body, but they gave me back the mental strength I need to fight through anything in order to achieve my goals.
 I never thought this would happen through running, but it did.
 And this is something I never want to lose again.